thibaudgg/import_fu/README.markdown

     Foo.import columns, values

-Import from a csv file (MySQL need to have access on this file, so be sure it has the proper ownership/permissions)
+Import from a csv file (MySQL needs to have access on this file, so be sure it has the proper ownership/permissions)

     columns = [:name, :size]